 La Maison Valmont pour Le Meurice is located on the mezzanine level and is arranged around a quiet interior courtyard giving the impression that you are outside in nature were it not the glass shielding you from the elements, it’s a lovely touch.
 The fitness centre has all the latest in fitness equipment so there are no excuses for missing your gym sessions.
 The Spa is a peaceful tranquil oasis to get away from it all especially after a weary day of sightseeing.
 There is all manner of treatments available and can be pre-booked prior to your arrival at the hotel.
 The spa has a steam room, sauna and relaxation room at your disposal.

 Restaurant Dali is where breakfast and lunch is served and, in the evening, it transforms into a serene and romantic restaurant with exquisite dining options.
 The hotels extravaganza is most definitely the regal Salon Pompadour, the scene for the finest dining in Paris thanks to Michelin Star Chef, Alain Ducasse.
-Tasting menus showcasing the most inventive Parisian cuisine start at around 350 Euros per person with the option of a wine flight at 150 Euros each.
+Tasting menus showcasing the most elaborate Parisian cuisine start at around 350 Euros per person with the option of a wine flight at 150 Euros each.

 Our Stay at Le Meurice Hotel

-From the moment we arrived at The Hotel Le Meurice, it was obvious our stay would be a grandiose affair but as much as the hotel is spectacular in every sense of the word and what you won’t know until you experience Le Meurice for yourself is that every visitor to the hotel is the most important person there whether you’re a celebrity, dignitary or just an ordinary person; it’s evident the moment you step inside the hotel.
+From the moment we arrived at The Hotel Le Meurice, it was obvious our stay would be a grandiose affair but as much as the hotel is spectacular in every sense of the word.
+What you won’t know until you experience Le Meurice for yourself, is every visitor to the hotel is the most important person there whether you’re a celebrity, dignitary or just an ordinary person; it’s evident the moment you step inside the hotel.
 I’ve been waiting for the right opportunity to visit Le Meurice for as long as I can remember and finally, my dream came true in September.
 After cancelling our trip many times due to lockdown including May which was our 30th wedding anniversary, we chose to book again in September because it was my birthday too.
 Now that I run a food and travel blog, the desire to stay at Le Meurice has only intensified.

 We arrived on Saturday 18th of September, the day before my birthday on an early Eurostar train arriving at the hotel at 11:30am.